QL2111/R_Gradient_Descent_Multinomial/README.md

    * Train the model using gradient descent optimization methods such as Adam or Stochastic Gradient Descent (SGD).
    * The early stopping approach will use a validation set and stop if there is no improvement in the loss for a certain number of iterations in a row(patience counter).
    * The Adam Optimizer use a mini-batch approach.
-   * We will use a regularization approach to avoid overfitting (L1, L2, or ElasticNet)
+   * We will use a regularization approach to avoid overfitting (L1, L2, or ElasticNet).
    * Track the loss function at each iteration and store it in `loss_history`.

 3. **Prediction and Evaluation**